peteroupc/Numbers/README.md

 Release notes
 -------

+Version 1.4.2

+- Bug fix in the EInteger.CanFitInInt64 method

 Version 1.4.1

 - Added EDecimals and EFloats classes to .NET 2.0 and .NET 4.0 versions; those classes were inadvertently omitted there